University Public Art Committee Overview

 Gargi Duttgupta, Campus Planner, Facilities Management

-Ellie Moseman, Professor of Art History & Chair, Department of Art & Art History
+Xinran Yuan, Director of Exhibitions and Community Engagement, Department of Art & Art History

 Not filled – ASCSU Representative, Associated Students of Colorado State University